 For OneNote 2013 or 2016, open OneNote, then select Learning Tools > Immersive Reader.

 For OneNote for Windows 10, Mac, or iPad, open OneNote, then select View > Immersive Reader.

-For OneNote Online, go to OneNote.com, open a notebook, then select View > Immersive Reader.
+For OneNote for the web, go to OneNote.com, open a notebook, then select View > Immersive Reader.

 To hear the paragraphs read to you, select Play.

 To listen from a certain point on your page, select that word.

 Immersive Reader has several options to make it easier for you to read text from OneNote.

 Parts of Speech controls grammar highlighting and helps readers understand complex sentences.
 Learn more: Highlight parts of speech.

 Line Focus enables readers to narrow the focus of their reading experience by highlighting sets of one, three, or five lines within their chosen material in Immersive Reader.
 Learn more: Turn on line focus